What is an Advertising Agency?

 - Deals with all stages of advertisement.

-- Starts work from gathering data and analyzing and ends on payment of bills to the media people.
+- It starts work from gathering data and analyzing and ends on payment of bills to the media people.

 - Interactive Agencies